-To use MOST you will need a working installation of MATPOWER 6.0 or later.
-See the corresponding section in the MATPOWER User's Manual for more information on the system requirements.
+MOST requires a working installation of MATPOWER.
+See the corresponding section in the MATPOWER User's Manual for more information on the system requirements for MATPOWER.
 MATPOWER 6 and later includes a full version of MOST in the <math directory.

 It is also highly recommended that you install a high-performance solver such as Gurobi, CPLEX, MOSEK, MATLAB's Optimization Toolbox or GLPK, described in Appendix G in the MATPOWER User's Manual.
-For problems involving unit-commitment, a mixed integer solver is required.5 But even for continuous LP and QP problems, these solvers will offer much better performance than MATPOWER's built-in solver based on qps_mips.
-The problems MOST generates can quickly become very large, so using the best solver you have available is a priority.6
+For problems involving unit-commitment, a mixed integer solver is required.6 But even for continuous LP and QP problems, these solvers will offer much better performance than MATPOWER's built-in solver based on qps_mips.
+The problems MOST generates can quickly become very large, so using the best solver you have available is a priority.7